 Steps to identify and characterize the event will be dependent on the specific issue identified, and the severity of the event.
 The potential risk scenarios identified in Section 2 are detailed below.
-Once equipment placement and location are finalized, a figure will be provided that displays the following:
+Once equipment placement and location are finalized, a figure will be provided that shows the following:

-- Facility building components,

 - Project wells,

 - Monitoring equipment,

 - Emergency shut-down equipment, and

 - Flowlines.

 It is important to note that in major or serious events, certain actions may be taken to minimize the impact of such events before they are listed in the following action plans.
 Additionally, as part of the minimization of these events, emergency services may be contacted prior to any other actions taking place.
+A formal evacuation plan will be provided as part of the final EERP.